aneeshs04/QuizGame/README.md

-# QuizGame
+# Quiz App

-Simple quiz app using React.
+Built completely with ReactJS using Hooks and the Context API.